 North Dakota Massage Liability Insurance Guidelines

 Depending on where you work, and the employer you work for, some employers might require all licensed therapists to carry a massage insurance coverage, at least for liability coverage.
 If you own your own practice, or plan to open your own practice, it is important to consider a policy as well.
-Not only do clients want to know you are licensed and insured, they are also going to feel more comfortable with a therapist that is covered, and is going to be able to cover the cost, if something does happen while they are getting massaged.
-Although it is not required by the state, it is good practice and policy to consider purchasing an insurance policy, whether it is liability protection, personal injury (on site injuries like slip and fall), and rental coverage, to ensure you are covered.
+Not only do clients want to know you are licensed and insured, they are also going to feel more comfortable with a therapist that is covered, and are going to be able to cover the cost, if something does happen while they are getting massaged.
+Although it is not required by the state, it is good practice and policy to consider purchasing an insurance policy, whether it is liability protection, personal injury (on site injuries like slip and fall), or rental coverage, to ensure you are covered.

 There is no telling when a client is going to claim you injured them, and will attempt to sue you and put you out of business.
 So, although it is not a state requirement to have a massage practitioner policy for personal liability, as a licensed therapist, it is surely in your best interest.
-So, before you purchase, it is a good idea to compare rates, what you get for the rates, and the type of coverage you are interested in, to ensure you are fully protected from any form of liability.
+Thus, before you purchase, it is a good idea to compare rates, what you get for the rates, and the type of coverage you are interested in, to ensure you are fully protected from any form of liability.

 Or click here to apply for insurance.

 Number of credentialed practitioners in this state: 726